SmithWillSuffice/ohanga-pai/content/questions/21_powerplays.md

 ## Punking the Plutocrats

-There is a common thread to all the above Hard Problems, which is overcoming the power of the present day powers.
+There is a common thread to all the above Hard Problems, which is the weaving needed to overcome the power of the present day powers.
 The oligarchs and plutocrats.

 General popular public opinion is in our favour here, and that's the leverage, this and of course the knowledge of MMT.
 But there is a third more invisible lever we